 Although not quite as lively as the huge events in London or Edinburgh this is still usually a decent-sized party and will be very busy, so if you are planning on being here then be sure to make your plans and any necessary reservations well in advance.
 Getting home is likely to be an issue too with taxis very much at a premium after closing time, so get one booked before you head out if you can.

 There is usually a large scale public fireworks display as well, but the Manchester council have made something of an art form of delaying a decision on this and then throwing something together at the last minute, so it can be very difficult to plan in advance - we will keep you informed on any rumours as soon as we can, keep an eye on the fireworks section below.

 Manchester is of course famous as clubland, so the locals bars and nightclubs will be pulling out all the stops to put on the best parties, with the iconic Canal Street always a popular destination.
-Top venues around the city this year include the Baa Bar, Revolution, Lloyds Bar, Norwegian Blue and Tiger Tiger - party and ticket details to follow.
+Top venues around the city this year include the Baa Bar, Revolution, Lloyds Bar, Norwegian Blue and Tiger Tiger.

 Those looking for a more sophisticated edge to their evening should head for The Bridgewater Hall for their famous annual New Years Eve Opera Gala, featuring the Manchester Camerata accompanied by well known stars of the West End.
 There is typically a Last Night of The Proms style finale to usher in the new year in style - tickets are also available online or from the Bridgewater Hall Box Office.

 If you're looking for a quieter evening, or just some pre-party sustenance then Manchester has a vast range of restaurants from small cafes to 5 star luxury establishments you won't go hungry, that's for sure!
 You can check out the full range of local restaurants here.

 Places to watch live online, including a live camera on Oxford Street: